effepivi/CT2CAD-Fibres/README.md

 ## Find circles to identify the centre of fibres

-We can use the Hoguh transform to detect where circles are in the image.
+We can use the Hough transform to detect where circles are in the image.
 However, the input image in OpenCV's function must be in UINT.
 We blur it using a bilateral filter (an edge-preserving smoothing filter).

 ### Convert the image to UINT